fomightez/pymol-binder/README.md

 **Example Uses**

 Sampling different ways to apply a color palette to chains is more easily done with scripts.
+This allows you to consider your options for applying colors to chains.

 ![](doc/color_combo_example.gif)